-- 1. In order to avoid injury to yourself or others NOTE from accidental deployment of the air bag and accidental operation of the seat belt with pre-tensioner during servicing, read and carefully follow all the precautions and procedures described in this manual.

-- 2. Do not use any electrical test equipment on or near SRS components, except those specified on GROUP 52B.

-- Never Attempt to Repair the Following Components:

-- SRS air bag control unit (SRS-ECU)

-- Clock Spring

-- Air bag module (Driver's side or front passenger's side)
+- 1. In order to avoid injury to yourself or others from accidental deployment of the air bag and accidental operation of the seat belt with pre-tensioner during servicing, read and carefully follow all the precautions and procedures described in this manual. - Do not use any electrical test equipment on or near SRS components, except those specified on GROUP 52B. - 3.
+Never Attempt to Repair the Following Components: - SRS air bag control unit (SRS-ECU) - Clock Spring - Air Bag Module (Driver's side or front passenger's side) - Seat belt with Pre-tensioner

-- Side air bag module

-- Side impact sensor

-- Seat belt with Pre-tensioner

-If any of these components are diagnosed as faulty, they should only be replaced, in accordance with the INDIVIDUAL COM-PONENTS SERVICE procedures in this manual, starting at page GROUP 52B.
+: Vehicles with front passenger's air bag If any of these components are diagnosed as faulty, they should only be replaced, in accordance with the INDIVIDUAL COM-PONENTS SERVICE procedures in this manual.
+(Refer to GROUP 52B.)